-For this reason, these Best Practices are not designed to apply to newsgatherers and news reporting organizations.
+For this reason, these Best Practices do not apply to newsgatherers and news reporting organizations.
+Newsgatherers and news reporting organizations may use UAS in the same manner as any other comparable technology to capture, store, retain and use data or images in public spaces.
 Newsgatherers and news reporting organizations should operate under the ethics rules and standards of their organization, and according to existing federal and state laws.